Tarantulino-G/auto-etcd/README.md

 # auto-etcd
-a (poor) attempt at making a self-operating etcd cluster in docker swarm
+a (hopefully not too poor) attempt at making a self-operating etcd cluster in docker swarm

 # ATTRIBUTION
 https://github.com/YouMightNotNeedKubernetes/etcd
 Most code is taken from this repo, I'm just trying to bend etcd into not having to actively manage it.
-The organization has been recently archived and it's being migrate to https://github.com/swarmlibs .
+The organization has been recently archived and it's being migrated to https://github.com/swarmlibs .

 # WARNING(s)
 - still under initial development, started the repo to have an easier time testing it on play-with-docker